-Each of the 17 descriptors (Table 1) has specific semantics (for the purpose of quick identification by forensics practitioner rather than a computer), which relate to the name of the descriptor.
-For example, descriptor D05: 5 sided, contains all shapes which are 5 sided; descriptor D09: Text indicates any text that can be found on a shoe print.
-The number of possible geometric variations that are usually found can potentially be infinite.
-For example, descriptor D09: Text can be any combination of characters and fonts, while descriptor D05: 5 sided can be a rough pentagon of any shape and form.
+D01 Bar A bar of any type such as straight, angled, curved, including chevrons D07 Complex Shapes such as star, arrow, waisted bar, heart and cross, and any other shape with more than six sides D01-01 Wavy A bar element with more than one directional change D08 Zigzag changes direction repeatedly with abrupt right and left turns D01-02 Curved- wavy Any bar shape/ element deviating from a straight line with a single rounded directional change however small the angle of the curved section D09 Text Any alpha-numeric characters; may overlap with D10 D02 Circular Includes circle, semi-circle, oval, semi-oval, concentric circles, target, tear-drop, stud, crescent D10 Logo A brand or trademark incorporating a symbol, badge, emblem or picture; may overlap with D09 D02-01 Target Any concentric circle arrangement whether the centre-most circle is hollow or solid D11 Lattice A regular, interlocking and/or repeated pattern (aka network, web or trellis); includes brickwork, herring-bone, honeycomb and chicken wire D03 3 sided All types of triangle including those with one rounded side such as a pie-segment D12 Textured This includes pre-dominant stippling, crepe or random patterns added by the manufacturer as part of their design D04 4 sided Square, rectangle, oblong, paralle- logram, rhombus, diamond, arrowhead D13 Hollow A pattern that has the appearance of a hollow shape, such as a doughnut or frame D05 5 sided Usually a regular shaped pentagon, but includes all five-sided shapes D14 Plain A plain surface with no patterns or texture D06 6 sided Usually a regular shaped hexagon, but includes all six-sided shapes descriptor D09: Text can be any combination of characters and fonts, while descriptor D05: 5 sided can be a rough pentagon of any shape and form.
 Two descriptors can overlap, resulting in a multiple descriptors from a single topological subpattern on a footwear impression.
-For example, descriptors, three are subcategories of two main/parent descriptors: D01-01: Wavy, D01-D02: Curved-wavy are the subcategories of D01: Bar, and D02-01: Target is a single subcategory of D02: Circular.
+For example, descriptor D09: Text and D10: Logo usually overlap, as many logos contain text.
+Additionally, among the 17 descriptors, three are subcategories of two main/parent descriptors: D01-01: Wavy, D01-D02: Curvedwavy are the subcategories of D01: Bar, and D02-01: Target is a single subcategory of D02: Circular.
 While labelling with the descriptors for a footwear impression, the microscopic patterns of the impressions are not usually considered.
-For example, D12: Texture can contain microscopic patterns which are also D06: 6 sided is not labelled in such cases as these microscopic patterns are often not reliable and persistent [6].
+For example, D12: Texture can contain microscopic patterns which are also D06: 6 sided but usually D06: 6 sided is not labelled in such cases as these microscopic patterns are often not reliable and persistent [7].
 All the sided shaped descriptors (e.g. D03, D04, etc.) do not necessarily have very precise straight lines as sides but some curves and deformations are ubiquitous.

-1.1 Footwear Impression Imaging Methods
+1.1.
+Footwear impression imaging methods

-In UK policing collection of footwear evidence is normally done in two scenarios: 1) collection of detainee footwear in custody, and 2) collection of crime scene marks.
-The vast majority of the footwear impressions captured from detainees in custody usually follow one of the below processes [7]:
+In UK policing collection of footwear evidence is normally done in two scenarios: (1) collection of detainee footwear in custody, and (2) collection of crime scene marks.
+The vast majority of the footwear impressions captured from detainees in custody usually follow one of the below processes [8]:

-- Inked Impressions: The inked impressions are captured using a specialist pad and paper kit (sometimes called a 'Bigfoot Kit') [1, 6, 2].
+- Inked Impressions: The inked impressions are captured using a specialist pad and paper kit (sometimes called a 'Bigfoot Kit') [1,2,7].
 The kit uses a pad with a reactive chemical and specialist paper.
 The impressions can then be digitised using an office document scanner, if required. - Ink-less Impressions: A specialised footwear impression digital scanner is used in this case to capture the footwear impression without any use of ink.
 This process produces only a digital copy of the impression whereas the inked impression also produces a physical copy on paper [1].